brainhack-princeton/handbook/docs/content_pages/06-04-contributing.rst

   :alt: screenshot of forked repo before pull request
   :class: with-border

-8. Leave any comments in the text box and then **submit the pull request by pressing 'Create pull request'**, which is boxed in below.
+8. Leave any comments in the text box and then **submit the pull request by clicking 'Create pull request'**, which is boxed in below.

 .. image:: ../images/making_pull_request.png
   :width: 600px